stevepolitodesign/rails-authentication-from-scratch/README.md

 > - We enforce unique email addresses at the database level through `add_index :users, :email, unique: true` in addition to a [uniqueness](https://guides.rubyonrails.org/active_record_validations.html#uniqueness) validation.
 > - We ensure all emails are valid through a [format](https://guides.rubyonrails.org/active_record_validations.html#format) validation.
 > - We save all emails to the database in a downcase format via a [before_save](https://api.rubyonrails.org/v6.1.4/classes/ActiveRecord/Callbacks/ClassMethods.html#method-i-before_save) callback such that the values are saved in a consistent format.
-> - We use [URI::MailTo::EMAIL_REGEXP](https://ruby-doc.org/stdlib-3.0.0/libdoc/uri/rdoc/URI/MailTo.html) that comes with Ruby to valid that the email address is properly formatted.
+> - We use [URI::MailTo::EMAIL_REGEXP](https://ruby-doc.org/stdlib-3.0.0/libdoc/uri/rdoc/URI/MailTo.html) that comes with Ruby to validate that the email address is properly formatted.

 ## Step 2: Add Confirmation and Password Columns to Users Table